stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 }
 ```

-In this case we also use _constructor dependency injection_ to inject the surface handle for the `presentation` queue selector.
+In this case we also use _constructor injection_ to inject the surface handle for the `presentation` queue selector.

 The bean methods for the devices are straight-forward: